-As you’d expect, handsets from Apple, Samsung and Sony are present and correct – no surprises there as no provider would be fool enough not to stock the market leaders.
+As you’d expect, handsets from Apple, Samsung and Google are present and correct – no surprises there as no provider would be fool enough not to stock the market leaders.
 We’re also glad to see Vodafone offering phones from Huawei.
 Huawei offers premium handsets for less money – call it budget-premium – so it’s a great option for the savvy shopper.

 Vodafone is one of four providers in the UK with its own physical network – the others being EE, Three and O2.
 All other providers piggyback onto one of these networks.
 While not measurably the ‘best’ network – if by ‘best’ we mean fastest data, widest coverage – there really isn’t much in it between any of these networks.